 2. Obtain textbook information

-The student is responsible for finding the necessary textbook information for his/her classes.
+The student is responsible for finding the necessary textbook information for his/her classes each semester.
 As soon as the student registers for classes (in April for fall classes or November for spring classes), the student should obtain this information from the professor, the College bookstore, or the division administrative assistants.

 4. Purchase texts and present receipts

-Prior to receiving alternate format materials, the student must purchase his/her books and show proof of purchase (e.g. receipt) to the Academic Support Center.
+Prior to receiving alternate format materials, the student must purchase his/her books and show proof of purchase (e.g. receipt) to the Academic Success Center.
 This is required by the publishers.
+The one exception is Bookshare.org - students with an account can search for books and obtain them for free.
+ASC provides accounts to students who qualify.

 5. Learn how to access alternate textbook formats

-You may meet with an ASC staff member to learn how to access materials from Learning Ally, Bookshare, and other sources if you don't already know how to do so.
+You may meet with an ASC staff member to learn how to access materials from Bookshare, and other sources if you don't already know how to do so.
 Alternate textbook formats may include audio recording, Braille, e-text, and text enlargement.
 Learning how to access materials on your own will make the process easier and often faster for you in obtaining the textbook formats you need each semester.
 You may sign up for a $99 individual membership with Learning Ally.
-If you prefer, you may obtain a membership through Gordon at no cost.

 If you are requesting an electronic text (e-text), the ASC will work with you to contact the publisher to determine availability.
 In the event that the material is not available, permission will be obtained from the publisher to scan and edit the material.
 Please note that in order to scan the material, the binding will be cut and the book returned to you in a plastic spiral binding.
-Once the book is scanned, you can access it through your computer and have it read via the software program, Kurzweil 3000.
-Kurzweil is networked on campus, and available for installation on your computer, or you can use the Assistive Technology Lab located in the ASC.
+Once the book is scanned, you can access it through your computer and have it read via the software program, Read&Write or by any other text to speech option.

-6. Once alternate textbooks are acquired by the ASC, students will be notified via email and asked to come in the ASC to retrieve the book.
+6. Once alternate textbooks are acquired by the ASC, students will be notified via email and may need to come to the ASC to retrieve the book.
 Students are reminded that alternate texts provided are to be treated the same as any other copyrighted material.

-If you have any questions about obtaining alternate format texts, please contact the Academic Support Center at 978.867.4743 or firstname.lastname@example.org
+If you have any questions about obtaining alternate format texts, please contact the Academic Success Center at 978.867.4743 or [email protected].